godotengine/godot-docs/community/contributing/pr_workflow.rst

 The branches on the Git repository are organized as follows:

--  The *master* branch is where the development of the next major version (3.0, 3.1, 4.0, etc.) occurs.
+-  The *master* branch is where the development of the next major version occurs.
 As a development branch, it can be unstable and is not meant for use in production.
 This is where PRs should be done in priority.
--  The stable branches are named after their version, e.g. *2.0* and *2.1*.
+-  The stable branches are named after their version, e.g. *3.0* and *2.1*.
-   They are used to backport bugfixes and enhancements from the *master* branch to the currently maintained stable release (e.g. 2.0.1 or 2.1.3).
+   They are used to backport bugfixes and enhancements from the *master* branch to the currently maintained stable release (e.g. 3.0.2 or 2.1.5).
    As a rule of thumb, the last stable branch is maintained until the next major version (e.g. the *2.0* branch was maintained until the release of Godot 2.1).